 But why pay a professional when you could get the job done yourself?

 You’ll need to buy the vinyl siding, of course, and a few special tools available at any home improvement store.
 But once you have the materials — and possibly a handy friend to help hold the ladder and lay the siding — putting up your own vinyl siding doesn’t require any special skills.

-When you think vinyl flooring, you might picture ugly bathroom floors in homes with dated décor.
+When you think of vinyl flooring, you might picture ugly bathroom floors in homes with dated décor.
 But vinyl isn’t what it used to be.
-Instead, you can buy high-quality vinyl tiles that look like wood or stone.
+In fact, you can buy high-quality vinyl tiles that look like wood or stone.

 With minimal effort — and a minimal budget — a homeowner can replace outdated, damaged or generally hideous flooring by laying down these tiles, which are available in a peel-and-stick format to make the job easy enough even for a non-professional.
-Available for as little as a few cents each, this is a do-it-yourself job that could transform a space for relatively little money.
+With tiles available for little more than $1 each, this is a do-it-yourself job that could transform a space for relatively little money.

 The best part: It’s removable.
 If you like to change the look of your house every couple years, you can remove one vinyl flooring pattern and stick on another for only a bit of time and the cost of materials.

 Though you might enjoy your neighbors’ company, some privacy is always nice.
 To add value to your property, consider planting a tree windscreen.
-This will not only protect your home’s exterior, but also shield you from too much company.
+This will not only protect your home’s exterior and possibly reduce your utility bills, but also shield you from too much company.

 Be sure to leave enough room for the trees to grow without growing too much into each other.
 The exact distance between the trees will depend on the type you choose.
-In general, evergreens work best for this purpose, especially since they likely won’t become barren in winter like other trees.
+In general, fast-growing evergreens work best for this purpose since they won’t become barren in winter like other trees.